asvetliakov/Huject/Readme.md

 ```
 would give you 'Undefined ServiceInterface error';

-**Note** Ordinary or abstract class doesn't matter from runtime perspective.
+**Note**: Ordinary or abstract class doesn't matter from runtime perspective.
 As of version 1.6.0-beta typescript compiler doesn't emit any runtime checks to avoid creation abstract classes at runtime.
 That could be changed later though.

 **Note**: Any abstract methods will be omitted when compiling to JS.
 I'd suggest you to use empty function body {} and avoid use abstract method(), if you're using abstract classes as interfaces but the choice is up to you.
 That doesn't impact any container functionality but impacts testing: